 A silver-screen socialite who leveraged her Park Avenue pedigree to craft a decades-long career as a poised and versatile character actress.

-Dina Merrill was born into extraordinary wealth as the daughter of financier E. F. Hutton and cereal heiress Marjorie Merriweather Post, but she carved out a name entirely her own.
-Rather than simply grace the society pages, she studied at the American Academy of Dramatic Arts and committed to the craft of acting.
-She made her film debut in the late 1950s, often cast in roles that mirrored her own elegant background—cool, sophisticated, and impeccably dressed.
-Yet she proved her range over the next forty years, appearing in everything from romantic comedies like 'Desk Set' to thrillers such as 'The Player.'
-Off-screen, she was a shrewd businesswoman and philanthropist, co-founding the first major women's professional tennis tour and supporting numerous arts and environmental causes, embodying a blend of grace and grit that transcended her inheritance.
+Dina Merrill made her film debut in the late 1950s, often cast as the cool, sophisticated, impeccably dressed woman she appeared to be.
+She was born into extraordinary wealth as the daughter of financier E. F. Hutton and cereal heiress Marjorie Merriweather Post.
+But Merrill studied at the American Academy of Dramatic Arts and committed to acting.
+Over forty years, she proved her range, appearing in romantic comedies like 'Desk Set' and thrillers such as 'The Player.'
+Off-screen, she co-founded the first major women's professional tennis tour.
+She also supported numerous arts and environmental causes.
+Merrill was a shrewd businesswoman and philanthropist who blended grace with grit.

 1901–1927